 If you’re creating a complex book like a children’s book, cookbook, or textbook, you’re better off delivering it in a fixed-layout format, so that every element of your book will stay in place exactly how you designed it.
 Your bullet points, photos, text boxes, image placement, and other fine-tuned details won’t budge.
 Enhancements like zooming and interactivity can also be programmed in.
-Fixed-layout books are created in EPUB and KF8 for Amazon’s Kindle tablets.
+Fixed-layout ebooks are created in EPUB and KF8 for Amazon’s Kindle tablets.

-Learn the difference between EPUB3 and Kindle Fire 8.
+Learn the Difference Between EPUB3 and Kindle Fire 8

-Hire a professional.
+Hire a Professional